dotnet/docs-maui/docs/platform-integration/native-embedding.md

 1. Create a .NET MAUI single project that contains your .NET MAUI code and any dependencies.
 For more information, see [Create a .NET MAUI single project](#create-a-net-maui-single-project).
 1. Create a native app and enable .NET MAUI support in it.
 For more information, see [Enable .NET MAUI support](#enable-net-maui-support).
 1. Initialize .NET MAUI by calling the <xref:Microsoft.Maui.Embedding.AppHostBuilderExtensions.UseMauiEmbedding%2A> method.
 For more information, see [Initialize .NET MAUI](#initialize-net-maui).
-1. Create an instance of the .NET MAUI control and convert it to the appropriate native type with the `ToPlatform` extension method.
+1. Create an instance of the .NET MAUI control and convert it to the appropriate native type with the `ToPlatformEmbedding` extension method.
 For more information, see [Consume .NET MAUI controls](#consume-net-maui-controls).

 > [!NOTE]
 > When using native embedding, .NET MAUI's data binding engine still works.
 However, page navigation must be performed using the native navigation API.